-Identification of polyphenol regulators of the insulin-sensitive transcription factor FOXO1a
+Identification of polyphenol regulators of the insulin-sensitive transcription factor FOXO1a S.Bacon^{1,2} G.Rena1, G.J.

-S.Bacon^{1,2}, M. Al-Khairulla1, G.Rena1, G.J.
 McDougall2 and D.Stewart2 1Neurosciences Institute, Ninewells Hospital and Medical School, Dundee, DD1 9SY.
 2Scottish Crop Research Institute (SCRI), Invergowrie, Dundee, Scotland, DD2 5DA.
-Email: S.Bacon@dundee.ac.uk; Sandra.Bacon@scri.ac.uk Introduction

-The aim of this project is to identify food compounds which induce insulin-like effects on cells.
+Email: S.Bacon@dundee.ac.uk; Sandra.Bacon@scri.ac.uk Introduction The aim of this project is to identify food compounds which induce insulin-like effects on cells.
 Compounds with these properties may help to alleviate some of the problems caused by the insulin insensitivity of type 2 diabetes mellitus (T2DM).
-Normally, when blood glucose levels are elevated. insulin is released from the pancreas, stimulating glucose uptake and storage.
+Normally, when blood glucose levels are elevated, insulin is released from the pancreas, stimulating liver, muscle, fat and brain cells to take up glucose from the blood and either use it or store it as glycogen.
 This occurs via the insulin signalling pathway, a intracellular phosphorylation cascade, ultimately regulating various effectors involved in glucose regulation, including phosphorylation and inactivation of the transcription factor, FOXO1a.
 Oligoproanthocyanidins Previous work found that black tea polyphenols called theaflavins stimulated the insulin signalling pathway, and FOXO1a, at an as yet undetermined point (Cameron et al, 2008).
 This project aims to determine what other dietary phenolic compounds can also cause this effect and to examine the mechanism of action.
 Oligoproanthocyanidins (OPCs) are a class of polyphenols commonly found in a wide variety of foods.
 OPCs consist of polymerised catechins and are enriched in grape seed, pine park and berries.

 Results Cell culture and Western blotting Human Embryonic Kidney 293 (HEK293) cells were treated with increasing concentrations of grape seed extract (GSE) and Western blotting was employed to detect phosphorylated FOXO1a.
 This confirmed that a concentration of 100μg/ml induced FOXO1a phosphorylation (data not shown).
 Similar effects were found with lingonberry (LB) and fractions from pine bark (PBE), and cranberry (CB) (Fig 1).
-Chromatography on Supelco Discovery polyamide columns was used to separate bound OPCs from other polyphenols.
+Chromatography on a Supelco Discovery polyamide columns was used to separate bound OPCs from other polyphenols.
 When 100μg/ml amounts of each fraction were applied to the HEK293 cells, western blotting confirmed that the bound OPC-rich fractions of each sample stimulated phosphorylation of FOXO1a whereas the unbound fractions did not.
 Liquid chromatography /mass spectrometry To determine the composition of each sample, analysis was carried out using normal phase HPLC on a LCQ Deca system.
 Oligoproanthocyanidins (OPCs) were confirmed to be present in the bound fractions and enriched in fractions which stimulated phosphorylation of FOXO1a (Fig 2, 3).